 As the above table shows, HTTP is an application-layer protocol that makes communication possible between two software applications: a web server and a web browser.
 HTTP messages (requests or responses) are delivered over the internet by a transport-layer protocol: either TCP (for HTTP/2 and HTTP/1.1 messages) or QUIC (for HTTP/3 messages) — we'll see how transport protocols work in detail later in the article.

-Like most communication protocols, HTTP/3 is defined in the RFC (Request for Comments) Series used for publishing, editing, and cataloging technical documents related to the internet.
+Like most communication protocols, H3 is defined in the RFC (Request for Comments) Series used for publishing, editing, and cataloging technical documents related to the internet.

-HTTP/3 has been standardized as RFC 9114 in 2022.
+HTTP/3 was released as RFC 9114 in June 2022.
 However, two previous versions of the protocol, HTTP/2 and HTTP/1.1 are still in active use.

-Here’s a brief summary of the evolution of the HTTP protocol since its inception:
+Here's a brief summary of the evolution of the HTTP protocol:

 See Cloudflare Radar for the current usage data of the three active versions of HTTP — 28% of Cloudflare's traffic is already transferred via HTTP/3 and QUIC.